Course Title: Develop energy sector directory services

 Assessment 3: Closed Book Test - (Week 17-18)

-This course is graded as Competent or Not Yet Competent and subsequently the following course grades are allocated:
+This course is assessed as Competent or Not Yet Competent and subsequently the following course results are allocated:

 DNS - Did Not Submit for Assessment.